 Furthermore, just like you can claim tax deductions when you are out of town, you may also deduct the mileage when you are still around.
 This is very useful when you are driving around a lot, meeting clients.

-For 2021, the mileage rate was 56 cents per mile, whereas in 2022 it is 58.5 cents.
+For 2024, the mileage rate is 65.5 cents per mile.
 Make sure to do your research, as the mileage rate changes every year.

 Try our mileage tracker worksheet template to record your business miles.